be-great/Big_Data_Analytics_in_Healthcare/README.md

 # Designing Localized Lightweight LLMs for Domain-Specific Applications
 ## Project Summary

-This project focuses on big-data analytics in the healthcare domain using Apache Spark.
-The goal is to analyze large hospital datasets, answer five data-analysis scenarios, and build a prediction model for next-month visitors.
+This project focuses on big data analytics in the healthcare domain.
+The goal is to analyze large hospital dataset, answer five data analysis scenarios and build a prediction model for next-month visitors.
 The data is processed and stored using Parquet for faster loading.
 FAISS is used to create knowledge bases for fast semantic retrieval.
 A lightweight domain-specific LLM is then developed using QLoRA, and a logistic regression classifier separates domain and non-domain user inputs.
 Finally, all components are integrated into a simple chat system that shows how the models work together.
-This setup supports efficient data processing, knowledge retrieval, and domain-aware interaction in a healthcare setting
+This setup supports efficient data processing, knowledge retrieval, and domain-aware interaction in a healthcare setting.

 ## introduction